josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![On the Design surface, Edit Metadata points down to Select Columns in Dataset.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image73.png "Design surface")

-11. Launch the column selector, and choose **Begin With** **All Columns**, choose **Exclude** and set the selected columns to exclude: **OriginLatitude, OriginLongitude, DestLatitude**, and **DestLongitude**.
+1. Launch the column selector, and choose **Begin With** **All Columns**, choose **Exclude** and set the selected columns to exclude: **OriginLatitude, OriginLongitude, DestLatitude**, and **DestLongitude**

     ![The Select columns section, in the left pane, With Rules is selected.
 In the right pane, fields displays with the previously defined settings.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image74.png "Select columns section")

-12. Save your experiment.
+1. Save your experiment

-13. **Run** the experiment, to verify everything works as expected, and when completed select Visualize by right-clicking on the output of the **Select Columns in Dataset** module.
-You will see the joined datasets as output.
+1. **Run** the experiment, to verify everything works as expected, and when completed select Visualize by right-clicking on the output of the **Select Columns in Dataset** module.
+You will see the joined datasets as output

     ![The Results dataset for Select Columns in Dataset display.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image75.png "Results dataset")

-14. The model should now look like the following.
+1. The model should now look like the following

     ![This section of the Design surface begins on the left with FlightDelaysWithAirportCodes, which has an arrow pointing down to Execute R Script, which has an arrow pointing down to Join Data.
 On the right, FlightWeatherWithAirportCodes points down to Execute Python Script, which joins Execute R Script in pointing down to Join Data.
 Join Data points down to Edit Metadata, which points down to Select Columns in Dataset.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image76.png "Design Surface")